mytechnotalent/Reverse-Engineering/README.md

 This chapter covers the complete source file map, building the firmware, wiring the hardware, flashing the firmware, testing the system, what happens at power-on, troubleshooting, clean up, and what we built.

 -> Click [HERE](https://github.com/mytechnotalent/RP2350_Button_Driver_RISCV/blob/main/TUTORIAL/CHAPTER-30.md) to read the FREE tutorial on GitHub.

+# Embedded Wasm UART Echo Course

+## Lesson 522: Embedded Wasm UART Echo Course
+A line-by-line, function-by-function guide through every Rust source file in the embedded-wasm-uart project covering how a WebAssembly component is compiled, deployed, and executed on an RP2350 microcontroller to echo UART characters entirely in bare-metal Rust with no operating system.

+-> Click [HERE](https://github.com/mytechnotalent/embedded-wasm-uart-rp2350/blob/main/TUTORIAL.md) to read the FREE tutorial on GitHub.

+# Embedded Wasm Blinky Course

+## Lesson 523: Embedded Wasm Blinky Course
+A line-by-line, function-by-function guide through every Rust source file in the embedded-wasm-blinky project covering how a WebAssembly component is compiled, deployed, and executed on an RP2350 microcontroller to blink an LED entirely in bare-metal Rust with no operating system.

+-> Click [HERE](https://github.com/mytechnotalent/embedded-wasm-blinky-rp2350/blob/main/TUTORIAL.md) to read the FREE tutorial on GitHub.

+# Embedded Wasm Button Course

+## Lesson 524: Embedded Wasm Button Course
+A line-by-line, function-by-function guide through every Rust source file in the embedded-wasm-button project covering how a WebAssembly component is compiled, deployed, and executed on an RP2350 microcontroller to read a button and control an LED entirely in bare-metal Rust with no operating system.

+-> Click [HERE](https://github.com/mytechnotalent/embedded-wasm-button-rp2350/blob/main/TUTORIAL.md) to read the FREE tutorial on GitHub.

 <br>